ryantd42/NY-Legislative-Git/2023/A5768A-2023/bill.md

   ___________

- Introduced by M. of A. BYRNES -- read once and referred to the Committee on Ways and Means
+ Introduced by M. of A. BYRNES -- read once and referred to the Committee on  Ways  and  Means  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation to  authorizing  the  county of Livingston to impose an additional one percent sales tax

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Clause 32 of subparagraph (i) of the opening  paragraph  of section  1210  of  the  tax  law,  as  amended by section 1 of item X of subpart C of part XXX of chapter 58 of the laws of 2020, is  amended  to read as follows:
-  (32) the  county  of  Livingston  is  hereby  further  authorized  and empowered  to  adopt  and  amend  local  laws, ordinances or resolutions imposing such taxes at a rate which is one  percent  additional  to  the three  percent  rate  authorized above in this paragraph for such county for the period beginning June first,  two  thousand  three,  and  ending November thirtieth, two thousand [twenty-three] TWENTY-SIX;
+  (32)  the  county  of  Livingston  is  hereby  further  authorized and empowered to adopt and  amend  local  laws,  ordinances  or  resolutions imposing  such  taxes  at  a rate which is one percent additional to the three percent rate authorized above in this paragraph  for  such  county for  the  period  beginning  June  first, two thousand three, and ending November thirtieth, two thousand [twenty-three] TWENTY-FIVE;
   § 2.
 Section 1262-p of the tax law, as amended by section 2 of item  X of  subpart C of part XXX of chapter 58 of the laws of 2020, is  amended to read  as follows:
   § 1262-p.
 Disposition of  net  collections  from  the  additional  one percent  rate  of  sales  and  compensating  use  taxes in the county of Livingston.
-Notwithstanding any contrary provision of law, if the coun- ty  of  Livingston  imposes the additional one percent rate of sales and compensating use taxes authorized by section twelve hundred ten of  this article  for  all or any portion of the period beginning June first, two thousand three and ending  November  thirtieth,  two  thousand  [twenty- three]  TWENTY-SIX,  the  county shall use all net collections from such additional one percent rate to pay the county's expenses  for  Medicaid.
+Notwithstanding any contrary provision of law, if the coun- ty of Livingston imposes the additional one percent rate  of  sales  and compensating  use taxes authorized by section twelve hundred ten of this article for all or any portion of the period beginning June  first,  two thousand  three  and  ending  November  thirtieth, two thousand [twenty- three] TWENTY-FIVE, the county shall use all net collections  from  such additional  one  percent rate to pay the county's expenses for Medicaid.
- The  net collections from the additional one percent rate imposed pursu- ant to this section shall be deposited in a special fund to  be  created by  such  county separate and apart from any other funds and accounts of
+ The net collections from the additional one percent rate imposed  pursu- ant  to  this section shall be deposited in a special fund to be created

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD09721-01-3
+  LBD09721-03-3
- A. 5768  2
+ A. 5768--A  2

- the county.
+ by such county separate and apart from any other funds and  accounts  of the  county.
 Any and all remaining net collections from such additional one percent tax, after the Medicaid expenses are paid, shall be deposit- ed  by  the  county of Livingston in the general fund of such county for any county purpose.